mangowilliam/Password/README.md

 ## Description
 This is a Python application that allows a user to create, generate and store passwords and other details for various accounts.
 The application runs on the terminal and the user navigates through the app by using short codes. <br/>
 The short codes are:
-* cu - create user file
+* cu - create user information
-* du - display all files
+* du - display alluser information
 * lg - log into your account
 * ld - save login details
 * ex - exit the app
-* cl-  create logib
+* cl-  create login

 ## User Stories
 As a user I would like: